eman-elaziz/angular-task/README.md

 ## documentation

-1. finished ui of task by divided into component and using bootstrap5 to make it responsive of all view ports
+1. finished ui of task by divided into components and using bootstrap5 to make it responsive of all view ports

 2. created the mock-products file to create array of products to retrieve products list from the array